BastilleBSD/bastille/docs/chapters/networking.rst

 VLAN Limitations
 ^^^^^^^^^^^^^^^^

-You cannot use the ``-V|--vnet`` options with interfaces that have dots (.) in the name, which is the standard way of naming a VLAN interface.
+* You cannot use the ``-V|--vnet`` options with interfaces that have dots (.) in the name, which is the standard way of naming a VLAN interface.
 This is due to the limitations of the JIB script that Bastille uses to manage VNET jails.

-Do not attempt to configure both the host and the jail to tag VLAN traffic.
+* Do not attempt to configure both the host and the jail to tag VLAN traffic.
   If you use the host method, do not use ``-v|--vlan`` when creating the jail.
   Doing so will prevent the jail from having network access.

+Tip: Don't forget to set you gateway and nameserver is applicable using `-g|--gateway` and `-n|--nameserver`.

 Regarding Routes
 ----------------